 Since the printing press hit the commercial market in the 15th century, journalism has been changing in every way possible.

-The art of journal writing has been shaped and moulded by predecessors who we now look up to in the world of the press, framing famous headlines on our walls and taking from them inspiration of writing styles and hoping to one day have your very own front page in a picture frame somewhere.
+The art of news writing has been shaped for centuries by predecessors who we now look up to in the world of the press.
+We frame their famous headlines on our walls and take inspiration for writing styles and hoping to one day have your very own front page in a picture frame somewhere.
 But it’s only within the past 20 years that journalism has made a HUGE leap from paper to screen – so what impact has the digital age had on journalism?

 A recent study from the national statistics office shows that more than half of news readers now prefer to access content online, and 72% of people under 25 also access their news online.
 Shocking?
 Or just technologically progressive?